wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 1. Parallelize page table lookup by using multi-bank Cuckoo hash table design, where all memory accesses can be issued in parallel

+2. Proposes a new Cuckoo hash resizing algorithm.
+Each element array is divided into two parts, where all keys that are mapped to the upper part is rehashed to the new table, and the lower part contains keys that have not been rehashed.
+   Using this simple partition, lookup will be redirected to the new table if the hash value falls into the upper part without having to check the old table, saving one memory access.
+Insertion should follow the same rule to maintain this invariant.